Ghislain1/mns237-server/README.md

 ## Development process for server
 1. Clone the code
-1. Prepare your machine to use PostgresSQL
+1. Prepare your machine to use PostgresSQL **** NOT already on cloud
-1. Goto folder backend
+1. Run batch file deploy-local.cmd -- should be successfull
-1. Run batch file build.cmd -- should be successfull
+1. Go to browser and dial http://localhost:8080/api/
-1. Make your change
+1. Browser should display json information
-1. Test it
+1. Let's code now!!
-1. Run batch file build.cmd -- should be successfull
+1. Run batch file deploy-local.cmd-- should be successfull
 1. Commit with issue number
 1. Push all